✂️ Segmentation¶

 -

-This paper proposes UniMatch, a semantics-aware coarse-to-fine 3D shape matching framework.
-The coarse stage establishes part-level correspondences via category-agnostic 3D segmentation, MLLM-based part naming, and FG-CLIP language embeddings.
-The fine stage learns dense correspondences within an extended functional map framework using a Group-wise Ranking Contrastive (RnC) Loss, enabling universal matching across categories and non-isometric shapes.
+Ours proposes UniMatch, a semantic-aware coarse-to-fine 3D shape matching framework.
+The coarse stage establishes part-level correspondence through category-agnostic 3D segmentation, MLLM naming, and FG-CLIP language embeddings.
+The fine stage learns dense correspondence within an extended functional map framework using a Group-wise Ranking Contrastive (RnC) Loss, achieving universal matching for cross-category and non-isometric shapes.

 -